 - The tax must be an income tax (or a tax in lieu of an income tax)

-Generally, only income taxes paid or accrued to a foreign country or a U.S. possession, or taxes paid or accrued to a foreign country or U.S. possession in lieu of an income tax, will qualify for the foreign tax credit.
+Generally, only income taxes paid or accrued to a foreign country or a U.S. possession (also referred to as a U.S. territory), or taxes paid or accrued to a foreign country or U.S. possession in lieu of an income tax, will qualify for the foreign tax credit.

 - The Secretary of State has designated the country as one that repeatedly provides support for acts of international terrorism,

-You can choose to take the amount of any qualified foreign taxes paid during the year as a foreign tax credit or as an itemized deduction.
+You can choose to take the amount of any qualified foreign taxes paid during the year as a credit or as a deduction.
 To choose the deduction, you must itemize deductions on Form 1040, Schedule A (PDF).
-To choose the foreign tax credit you generally must complete Form 1116 (PDF) and attach it to your Form 1040 (PDF), or Form 1040NR (PDF).
-If you are a cash basis taxpayer you can only take the foreign tax credit in the year you pay the qualified foreign tax unless you elect to claim the foreign tax credit in the year the foreign taxes are accrued.
-Once you make this election, you cannot switch back to claiming the taxes in the year paid in later years.
+To choose the foreign tax credit, you generally must complete Form 1116 (PDF) and attach it to your Form 1040 (PDF) or Form 1040NR (PDF).
+You must choose either the foreign tax credit or itemized deduction for all foreign taxes paid or accrued during the year.
+This is an annual choice.